Once you have decided that the Regulations apply to your consumer contract and what you are selling, you’ll then need to work out whether the sale is:

 made during an excursion organised by the trader with the aim or effect of selling goods or services to the consumer

-This all sounds rather complicated but the main thing to consider is where your contract is negotiated and made, rather than where it is performed.
-If you basically agree sales with your customers on a face to face basis away from your business premises, you will be entering into an off-premises contract.
+The main thing to consider is where your contract is negotiated and made, rather than where it is performed.
+If you agree to sales with your customers on a face-to-face basis away from your business premises, you will be entering into an off-premises contract.
 The classic example is doorstep selling.

 If you are making off-premises sales, Ask a lawyer for the appropriate terms and conditions, as the Rocket Lawyer terms and conditions do not currently cover off-premises contracts.